PastIn Person

 Pauma Band of Luiseño Indians

-Donald Medart, Jr. is a Native advocate from the Pauma Band of Luiseño Indians, participating in conversations about tribal co-stewardship of federal lands.
+Donald Medart, Jr. is a Native advocate affiliated with the Pauma Band of Luiseño Indians, engaged in advancing tribal sovereignty and land stewardship.

 Lena Ortega